SSRVodka/Live2Desktop/README.md

 <a href="README_zh_CN.md">中文 README</a>

+## Update Log

+- 2024/02/14: Live2Desktop de-coupled Live2D official `glfw / glew` and migrated to Qt Platform (`QOpenGLWidget`);

+- 2024/07/29: Updated Live2Desktop's Live2D Core to `5-r.1` version.
+May support moc3 as `5.0`, not tested.

+  > Warning: The OpenGL rendering module is not being updated at this time.
+The update schedule has been moved to the `Rendering.update` directory and will be updated in the near future.

 ## Background

 As we all know, Live2D model display and interaction on Windows platform relies on Live2DViewerEx paid application, while Linux platform is rarely known.
 This application aims to build a lightweight, cross-platform desktop application for displaying and interacting with Live2D models based on the official Live2D Cubism SDK and Qt framework.